Uncover the future of SPARC Emulation with Charon SSP.

 Cons:

-Service-Oriented Architecture (SOA) breaks legacy systems into smaller, reusable services.
+Service-Oriented Architecture (SOA) is a legacy modernization approach which breaks legacy systems into smaller, reusable services.
 These can be developed, deployed, and maintained separately.
 SOA improves system flexibility and scalability.
 It eases integration with other systems.
 Implementation complexity varies by system size and structure.

 Pros: